-Further downriver he passeses under the cannon of Duncannon Fort, an old castle which, we are told, is kept by invalids.
-Then the Duncannon bar, the only obstacle to the harbour; “at low tide there is only 13ft of water, but at high water any ship can pass with safety”.
+Further downriver he passes under the cannon of Duncannon Fort, an old castle which, we are told, is kept by invalids.
+Then the Duncannon bar, the only obstacle to the harbour; “at low tide, there is only 13ft of water, but at high water, any ship can pass with safety”.
 Whilst here another three ships of the king of England pass.

-His companions are two ladies and four gentlemen, none of which it appears have good sea legs and when the ship gets becalmed in the night in the Irish sea, he is surrounded by groans and vomiting.
+His companions are two ladies and four gentlemen.
+None have good sea legs, alas and when the ship gets becalmed in the night in the Irish sea, he is surrounded by groans and vomiting of his companions as the ship wallows.
 At 6am on the 22nd, the wind gets up and later that morning they put into Milford Haven.

 His writing was done as a journal of his travels and was never, apparently intended as a book at all.
 As such he is less guarded in what he writes and perhaps a little non PC.
 If you can read French it’s free via google books, and if you prefer the print version it’s at amazon starting at £38.

-Reflecting on de Bombelles work, it’s clear that although he’s opinionated, pompous and judgemental in parts the writing is very informative and instructive of Waterford at the time.
-Another thought is that he has seems to have a very specific interest in recording military strengths or points of strategic importance.
-I wonder if given the role of emissary included being something of a spy, was his journal as much an aid to memory in reporting the strengths or deficiencies of the English crowns forces.
+Reflecting on de Bombelles work, it’s clear that although he’s opinionated, pompous, and judgemental in parts the writing is very informative and instructive of Waterford at the time.
+Another thought is that he seems to have a very specific interest in recording military strengths or points of strategic importance.
+I wonder if given the role of emissary included being something of a spy, was his journal as much an aid to memory in reporting the strengths or deficiencies of the forces of the English crown.